 It was getting late and I was wondering if I could cook the pumpkin quickly in the pressure cooker, and as I was paging through Lorna Sass’ Great Vegetarian Cooking Under Pressure, I saw this recipe.
 It uses coconut milk and broccoli, and I thought briefly about subbing pumpkin for the sweet potatoes, but as fortune would have it, I had a couple of sweet potatoes in the pantry.
-I replaced the green beans the recipe called for with chickpeas, and voilà: Thai-Style Vegetable Curry served with Red Brown Rice.
+I replaced the green beans the recipe called for with chickpeas, and served this Thai vegetable curry with red rice.

 - 1 large bunch broccoli

 - 1 cup lite coconut milk plus 1 cup soymilk (see note)

 - 2 tablespoons tamari soy sauce

 - 1 1/2 teaspoons finely ground dried lemongrass (use fresh if you have it)

 - 1 teaspoon dried basil leaves (omit if using fresh basil at the end)

 - Generous pinch of crushed red pepper flakes